-Meanwhile, these circumstances have been enhanced by another favourable factor, which perhaps stands witness to the soundness of American democracy: batches of secret US documents dating from the early cold war period after World War II have been released by Washington.
-These, in conjunction with the previously published memoirs of high-level policy-planners and decision-makers (such as Truman, Acheson, and George Kennan, etc.), are shedding light on the still largely nebulous history of the cold war and postwar international relations.
-They are also providing historical evidence that upsets or challenges the conventional hypotheses and hitherto established theories.
+These circumstances have been enhanced by another favourable factor, which perhaps stands witness to the soundness of American democracy: batches of secret US documents dating from the early cold war period after World War II have been released by Washington.
+These, in conjunction with the previously published memoirs of high-level policy-planners and decision-makers (such as Truman, Acheson, and George Kennan), shed light on the still largely nebulous history of the cold war and postwar international relations.
+They also provide historical evidence that upsets or challenges the conventional hypotheses and hitherto established theories.